Locations:

 While it’s smart and proactive to seek medical advice if you’re concerned about your health, those with health anxiety often worry and think they’re sick even after reassurance from their doctor and negative test results.

-Somatic symptom disorder and illness anxiety disorder are different from factitious disorder because the person truly believes that they’re sick.
-In factitious disorder (formerly known as Munchhausen syndrome), a person is faking an illness and is aware it’s not real.
+Somatic symptom disorder and illness anxiety disorder are different from malingering and factitious disorder because the person truly believes that they’re sick.
+When a person is malingering, they are making up their illness for personal gain.
+In factitious disorder (formerly known as Munchhausen syndrome), a person is faking an illness, but they're doing real harm to themselves or — in the case of factitious disorder imposed on another (FDIA) — someone else.

 What are the symptoms of health anxiety?